bsurmanski/wlc/README.md

 Classes are used to encapsulate functionality and state into a single object.
 On top of this, classes provide a way of polymorphism.
 Polymorphism can be used to generalize algorithms by encapsulating implementation specific functionality within the class.
-In WL, classes are reference types, and are reference counted.
+In OWL, classes are reference types, and are reference counted.

-Below is a basic example of class polymorphism in WL:
+Below is a basic example of class polymorphism in OWL:

     extern undecorated int printf(char^ fmt, ...);